joselado/dmrgpy/README.md

-This is a Python library to compute quasi-one-dimensional spin chains and fermionic systems using matrix product states with the matrix renormalization group as implemented in ITensor.
+This is a Python library to compute quasi-one-dimensional spin chains and fermionic systems using matrix product states with the density matrix renormalization group as implemented in ITensor.
 Most of the computations can be performed both with DMRG and exact diagonalization for small systems, which allows to benchmark the results.